amcginlay/eks-demos/doc/21-appmesh/README.md

 If you're curious to see where your weights ended up, click `config_dump` and search for the word "vs-echo-backend".

 ## Tidy up
-`VirtualNodes` use their `spec.podSelector.matchLabels` attribute to identify its targets.
+A `VirtualNode` uses its `spec.podSelector.matchLabels` attribute to identify its targets.
 This means `VirtualNodes` bind directly to the pods which renders the original backend services obsolete.
 As you're fully committed to using a service mesh, this provides an opportunity to tidy up your namespace, as follows.
 ```bash